ibrunotome/docker-laravel-appengine/README.md

 ## Swoole

-I did some edits in Dockerfile, extending the official image (gcr.io/google-appengine/php72:latest) to enable swoole extension to get better performance (almost 400 reqs/sec on a real laravel world application with database/redis, etc).
+I did some edits in Dockerfile, extending the official image (gcr.io/google-appengine/php72:latest) to enable swoole extension to get better performance (almost 400 reqs/sec on a real laravel world application with database/redis, etc) and 3000 reqs/sec with nginx micro cache.
 If you wanna use swoole with laravel, you can install one of the following packages:

 #### swooletw/laravel-swoole